Boxer Puppy Guide

 Bringing home a Boxer puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Boxer puppy to reach full size between 12-24 months.

-With a typical weight of 50-80 lbs and lifespan of 10-12 yrs, the Boxer requires thoughtful care tailored to their specific breed characteristics.
+Plan on 50-80 lbs and 10-12 yrs of life with a Boxer, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 The Boxer's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Feeding Schedule

 The Boxer's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.
-Boxers with high energy levels need consistent outlets for their drive and enthusiasm.
+Owners of Boxer should bake energy outlets into the daily schedule; skipping a day here and there is fine, skipping the concept is not.

 Vaccination Timeline